datamol-io/graphium/CONTRIBUTE.md

 Our current code is compatible with the metrics defined by _pytorch-lightning_, which include a great set of metrics.
 We also added the PearsonR and SpearmanR as they are important correlation metrics.
 You can define any new metric in the file `goli/trainer/metrics.py`.
 The metric must inherit from `TensorMetric` and must be added to the dictionary `goli.trainer.metrics.METRICS_DICT`.

 To use the metric, you can easily add it's name from `METRICS_DICT` in the yaml configuration file, at the address `metrics.metrics_dict`.
 Each metric has an underlying dictionnary with a mandatory `threshold` key containing information on how to threshold the prediction/target before computing the metric.
-Any `kwargs` arguments of the metric must also be added.
+Any `kwargs` Parameters of the metric must also be added.

 ## Running a hyper-parameter search